design-first/system-designer-documentation/docs/Edit a Model.md

 This new property has **any** type, can be set, is not mandatory and has **""** for default value.
 You can then edit all this configuration.

+In the configuration object of a *property* you have:

+- **description : string**, comments about the property.
+- **type : string|array**, the type to the property.
+- **readOnly : boolean**, *true* if we can we change the value of a property after its initialization.
+- **mandatory : boolean**, *true* if the property is mandatory when creating an instance of the model.
+- **default: any**, default value of the property.
+It needs to have the type defined in **type** property.

 ## Edit a link

 When you define in the schema a **link**, a configuration will be then added in the model.
 For example, if you have added in the schema:

 ```json
 {